Faculty Profile: Craig D Ball

 Main Profile Content

-Craig Ball is a board-certified Texas trial lawyer, certified computer forensic examiner, law professor and electronic evidence expert He's dedicated his career to teaching the bench and bar about forensic technology and trial tactics.
+Craig Ball is a Texas trial lawyer, certified computer forensic examiner, law professor and electronic evidence expert He's dedicated his career to teaching the bench and bar about forensic technology and trial tactics.
 After decades trying lawsuits, Craig limits his practice to service as a court-appointed special master and consultant in computer forensics and e-discovery.
-A prolific contributor to educational programs worldwide--having delivered nearly 2,000 presentations and papers--Craig’s articles on forensic technology and electronic discovery frequently appear in the national media.
+A prolific contributor to educational programs worldwide--having delivered more than 2,000 presentations and papers--Craig’s articles on forensic technology and electronic discovery frequently appear in the national media.
 For nine years, he wrote the award-winning syndicated column on computer forensics and e-discovery for American Lawyer Media called "Ball in your Court."
-Craig Ball has served as the Special Master or testifying expert on computer forensics and electronic discovery in some of the most challenging, front page cases in the U.S. For his articles on e-discovery and computer forensics, please visit www.craigball.com or his blog, www.ballinyourcourt.com.
+Craig Ball has served as the Special Master or testifying expert on computer forensics and electronic discovery in some of the most challenging, front page cases in the U.S. Craig Ball is the State Bar of Texas' 2019 recipient of the Gene Cavin Award for Excellence in Continuing Legal Education.
+For his articles on e-discovery and computer forensics, please visit www.craigball.com or his blog, www.ballinyourcourt.com.

 EDUCATION Rice University (B.A., 1979, triple major); University of Texas (J.D., with honors, 1982); Oregon State University (Computer Forensics certification, 2003); EnCase Intermediate Reporting and Analysis Course (Guidance Software 2004); WinHex Forensics Certification Course (X-Ways Software Technology 2005); Certified Data Recovery Specialist (Forensic Strategy Services 2009); Nuix Certified E-Discovery Specialist (2014); numerous other classes on computer forensics and electronic discovery.